manubot/rootstock/SETUP.md

 git checkout -b rootstock-`date '+%Y-%m-%d'`
 ```

-Second, pull the new commits from manubot-rootstock, but do not automerge:
+Second, pull the new commits from rootstock, but do not automerge:

 ```sh
 git pull --no-ff --no-commit rootstock master